UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

   }
 ```

 The `Switch` will be the source object.
 The `MessageLabel` and `MessageButton` will be targets.
-This creates a one-to-many realationship
+This creates a one-to-many relationship

 ![OneToMany](img/one-to-many.png)